richardatval/www.greatproject.org.uk/contact.md

 ---
 title: Contact
 layout: contact
-map-marker-title: "Aylestone Allotments"
-map-marker-content: "53 Copinger Rd, Leicester, LE2 6LF"
-map-coordinates: "52.6070036,-1.1352628"
+summary: Contact the Great Project
 ---

-To contact AALGS, please use the form below to contact the Secretary:
+To contact the Great Project please use the form below.

 {% comment %}Forms provided by formspree.io{% endcomment %}